samuel-sjoden/obsidian-vault/content/Applied Linear Algebra/LU Decomposition.md

 Ux=y
 $$
 ### Properties of $LU$ Decomposition
 When performing $LU$ decomposition, the $U$ matrix undergoes row operations that modify the equations, but do not affect the row space of the matrix $A$.
 This cannot be said for the column space.
-The column space of the matrix is not preserved by the row operations. $A$ and $U$ do not share the same [[Range Space]].
+The column space of the matrix is not preserved by the row operations. $A$ and $U$ do not share the same [[The Null Space and Range Space|Range Space]].

 Their transposes on the other hand do, because of the preservation of the row space of the matrix.